nodejs/package-maintenance/Governance.md

 * LICENCE.md from the list approved by the OpenJS Foundation
 * CODE_OF_CONDUCT.md referencing the Node.js Code of conduct in the admin repo.
-* CONTRIBUTING.md which includes the current version of the DCO used by the Node.js Project
+* CONTRIBUTING.md which includes the current version of the Developer Certificate of Origin (DCO) used by the Node.js Project
 * An PR template(s) used for all Pull requests which includes the current version of the DCO used by the Node.js Project.
 * A README.md which includes references to the GOVERNANCE.md in the package-maintenance repository as the authoritative governance which applies to the repository.